 Knowing how much to water rosemary is very important for growing success.

-Whilst the variability of the climate, size of the pot, temperature and soil drainage can all have an impact on how often to water rosemary, the amount of water you should use should remain the same.
+The best advice I received regarding watering rosemary is that Whilst the variability of the climate, size of the pot, temperature, and soil drainage can all impact how often rosemary is watered, the amount of water needed should remain the same.

-Water rosemary with a generous soak so that water trickles out the base of the pot.
-If your rosemary is planted in garden boarders or raised beds, ensure the soil has a good soak around the base of the plant.
+You should always water rosemary with a generous soak so that water trickles out the base of the pot.
+If your rosemary is planted in garden borders or raised beds, ensure the soil has a good soak around the base of the plant.

 This ensures the water effectively infiltrates the soil and reaches the roots so that they can uptake the moisture they require.

-A generous water also encourages the roots to grow and establish in the soil which further increases rosemary resistance to drought.
+A generous watering also encourages the roots to grow and establish in the soil, which further increases rosemary’s resistance to drought.
+This is particularly important if you live in a hot and dry climate like me.

-Watering too lightly causes the top inch or so of the soil to be moist but the water does not reach the roots and the rosemary can actually suffer drought stress.
+Avoid this common mistake!
+Watering too lightly causes the top inch or so of the soil to be moist, but the water does not reach the roots, and the rosemary can actually suffer drought stress.

 Watering with a good soak followed by a period of drought replicates the ideal growing conditions in the rosemary native habitat.